Daniel Z. Epstein: Legal career

 Epstein began his career as a legal associate with the Charles Koch Foundation.
 From 2009–2011, he served as counsel for oversight and investigations for the United States House Committee on Oversight and Reform.
 In 2011, he founded the Cause of Action Institute, a 501(c)(3) public interest law firm, and served as its Executive Director and President of the Board until 2016.
 At Cause of Action, he represented pro bono clients in government investigations and litigated regulatory, constitutional, political, and public law matters.
 From 2016–2017, Epstein was a consultant for the Institute for Justice.
 Before joining the White House in January 2017, he was counsel to both the Presidential Transition Team and the Trump for President Campaign.
 He served as Special Assistant to the President and Senior Associate Counsel to the President from 2017–2020.
 He is currently the Director for Legal and Policy at Trust Ventures, a Texas-based venture capital fund.
-Since January 2024, he has been a Vice President at America First Legal and is lead attorney in the lawsuit America First Legal Foundation v.
-Roberts et al. that seeks to establish that the Judicial Conference of the United States and the Administrative Office of the U.S. Courts are properly to be considered Executive Branch agencies.
+Since January 2024, he has been a Vice President at America First Legal and was lead attorney in the lawsuit America First Legal Foundation v.
+Roberts et al. that sought to establish that the Judicial Conference of the United States and the Administrative Office of the U.S. Courts are properly to be considered Executive Branch agencies.
+In June 2026, it was announced that Epstein had been named Interim Dean of Florida International University College of Law.